moolochi27/Needleman-Wunsch/README.md

 May change later to be optimized for larger datasets by only generating matrix values within k distance from the diagonal.

 Might add some basic machine learning to find an optimal "kstart" and "kmax"

+March 14, 2023 (Pi day!)- Totally did not completely forget that this existed.